Introducing the Dyop®

 What Regulates Acuity

-For vision to be effective and efficient, we need to be unaware of that process.
-Acuity is NOT regulated by the brain.
+For vision to be effective and efficient, it needs to be autonomic (so that we are unaware of that process).
+However, acuity is NOT regulated by the brain.
 As light goes through the cornea and lens, it is bent so that Blue is focused in FRONT of the retina, Green is focused ON the retina, and Red is focused BEHIND of the retina.
-Acuity is regulated by the relative focal depths and intensity of those colors as they are perceived by the fovea at the back of your eyes.
+(See the diagram below.)
+Acuity is regulated by the relative focal depths and intensity of those colors as they are perceived by the color sensitive photoreceptors in the fovea at the back of your eyes.
 Those color sensitive photoreceptors then send their signals forward to the layer of neuroganglia in front of the retina.
-That neuroganglia layer in turn then sends a signal to the lens to regulate the shape of the lens to bring that image into focus.
+That neuroganglia layer of cells then sends a signal to the lens to regulate the shape of the lens to bring that image into focus.

-It is similar to the images you see on your computer monitor, tablet, or Smartphone, in that you think that you are seeing lines, shapes, letters, and/or words.
+The process of combining the response of the color-sensitive photoreceptors to light and color is like the pixel images you see on your computer monitor, tablet, or Smartphone.
+You think you are seeing lines, shapes, letters, and/or words.
 What you really are seeing are pixels of light moving rapidly across the surface of your computer screen, tablet, or Smartphone in combinations of RedGreen, and Blue.
 This process of acuity regulation and accommodation is called Chromatic Triangulation.

-Chromatic Triangulation is based on the concept of light that Isaac Newton discovered in 1665 when he filtered light through a prism.
-The stimulus of a cluster of about 20 photoreceptors in the fovea of the retina serves to regulate acuity.
+Chromatic Triangulation is based on the concept of the refraction of light that Isaac Newton discovered in 1665 when he filtered light through a prism.

 A simple experiment to demonstrate that acuity is regulated by the Chromatic Triangulation of RedGreen, and Blue, rather than by the brain, is to close one eye and look around the room where you are now.
 You will notice that with only one eye open you can still determine the relative distance to nearby objects without the need for binocular vision.